Britain's Next Top Model series 3: Week 2

-The girls took part in a catwalk challenge set by Otis Isles, the internationally respected casting director, model agent and fashion producer, who told them to dress in underwear.
+The top 11 contestants took part in a catwalk challenge set by Otis Isles, the internationally respected casting director, model agent and fashion producer, who told them to dress in underwear.
 Carly did not participate in the challenge because she was in the hospital for her leg injury, for which she needed an antibiotic drip.
 Louise refused to walk in her underwear and she was unhappy with her figure, causing her to end up in tears trying to do it.
 The second part of the task was a special challenge where the girls had to walk on broken glass barefoot.
 Louise won the challenge and she chose Lauren and Natalie to be picked up in a Ferrari to go to the Dorchester Hotel for a cocktail party where they met JC Chasez.
 The losers returned home and were given the task of cleaning up the house.

-The following day, the girls went to the Daniel Galvin salon and they received their personalised makeovers and everyone is excited to see their new looks.
+The following day, the contestants went to the Daniel Galvin salon and they received their personalised makeovers and everyone is excited to see their new looks.
 Sherece and Rebecca end up in tears as they are initially unhappy with their short haircuts but they end up pleased with the results.
-Back at the house, an argument leaves Stefanie in floods of tears, when the girls see a more negative side to her.
+Back at the house, an argument leaves Stefanie in floods of tears, when the contestants see a more negative side to her.

 The photo shoot involved the contestants modelling outfits in a crane-held tube suspended 20–25 feet in the air.
-Stefanie claimed that she had Attention deficit hyperactivity disorder and does not take medication, however, the other girls claimed she was just using this as an excuse for her rudeness and general bad attitude.
-Stefanie and Holly have an argument which in turn makes the other girls confused about Stefanie.
-It was at this stage of the competition that the models were splitting into two groups.
+Stefanie claimed that she had Attention deficit hyperactivity disorder and does not take medication, however, the other contestants claimed she was just using this as an excuse for her rudeness and general bad attitude.
+Stefanie and Holly have an argument which in turn makes the other contestants confused about Stefanie.
+It was at this stage of the competition that the contestants were splitting into two groups.
 At judging, Lisa questioned Carly about the catwalk challenge she missed and is less than impressed with the walk she performs in front of the judges.
 The judges were confused about who will receive the first call-out, as the nominees are Lauren, Rebecca and Sherece that have a good shot.
 Christopher commented that Lauren and Sherece are a bit slow in the first but Rebecca was posing good strike in almost her shots, so the first call-out went to Rebecca.
-Ultimately, Krystal and Carly are in the bottom two for lackluster performances with Krystal being sent home, despite her good photo shoot the week before.
+Ultimately, Krystal and Carly are in the bottom two for lackluster performances with Krystal being sent home for lacking passion, despite her great photo shoot the week before.